gabriel-fortin-leblanc/ggames/README.md

 The program requires Python 3.?+

 ## Usage
 The program takes in two arguments: a cop number and a JSON file describing the graph.
-The file must include a list of vertices ("V"), a list of edges ("E") and, optionally, a list of *[how do you describe the binary sequences?]*, as follows:
+The file must include a list of vertices ("V"), a list of edges ("E") and, optionally, a list ("tau") with as many elements as the list of edges that contains binary sequences which determine the dynamic aspect of the graph.
+More precisely, the nth sequence of that list represent the appearance sequence of the nth edge in "E".
+At the time T, the nth edge appears if the nth sequence, say x, has a '1' at x[T%x.size]).
+Example of a valid JSON:
    ```sh
    {
     "V" : [ 1, 2, 3 ],